polyaxon/polyaxon/docs/templates/installation/deploy_polyaxon.md

 minikube start --cpus 4 --memory 8192 --disk-size=40g
 ```

-By default Minikube allocates 2Gb of RAM, this not enough fo Polyaxon and we recommend at least 6Gb.
+By default Minikube allocates 2Gb of RAM, this not enough for Polyaxon and we recommend at least 6Gb.

-By default Polyaxon uses ingress and RBAC, you might need to disable one / both of them in your `config.yml`/`polyaxon_config.yml`:
+By default Polyaxon uses ingress (with serviceType ClusterIP) and RBAC, you might need to disable one / both of them in your `config.yml`/`polyaxon_config.yml`:

 ```yaml
 isMinikube: true